ice/website/app/modules/doc/views/en/introduction/benchmark.md

 ## Benchmark
 ***
 ### Environment
+There is no special settings/optimizations to boost performance of some frameworks!
 The testing hardware environment is as follows:

 #### Hardware
 * CPU: i7-4702MQ up to 3.2 GHz 4 cores 8 threads